Jordforbindelse (soil connection)

 Test model for a vessel, generated from EEG data captured on location in Saana Nature Area, Kilpisjaarvi, FI.

-Vessel being 3D-printed in PLA.
+Sculptures being 3D-printed in PLA.

 Hand assembly of 3D-printed sculpture parts.

-Detail of vessels.
+Detail of sculptures.
 3d-printed PLA, various dimensions.

 With/in a Landscape in the exhibition Sarah Trahan: Art/tech artist-in-residence at Spinderihallerne, Vejle, DK.
 Image courtesy of Jonas Normann.